NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 | Number System                          | Binary                                                       | Ternary                                                      | Binary                     | Ternary could be the future of computing [LINK](https://iota.stackexchange.com/questions/8/why-does-iota-use-a-ternary-number-system) rather than just extra computational overhead, only if manifacturers rewrite their binary architectures.
 However, even the IoT communication standardization couldn't get aligned in the past decades. |
 | Bookkeeper Incentive                   | Mining/Transaction reward                                    | No Incentive                                                 | Most by Dev team           | Incentive makes the network more stable                      |

-As conclusion, we see NEO has the advantages as...{TODO: A summary of the table above to describe NEO's advantage in implementing IOT}.
+Obviously, NEO has the advantages as a DAPP platform with high transaction speed and reasonable incentvies.
+It's features of light nodes and non-POW consensus are also very beneficial for IoT projects.
+That's the reason why we choose it as the infrastructure of PROV services.